monalizadsg/100days-of-code-log/README.md

 - [The Secret to Perseverance: How to Succeed as a Developer When All You Want to Do is Quit](https://www.freecodecamp.org/news/the-secret-to-perseverance-and-success/)

 ---

+### Day 17: August 14, Friday

+**Today's Objectives**:

+- Fixed toast message, implement to all components needed
+- Implement a switch toggle to enable or disable a user
+- Make a date range filter

+**New thing(s) learned:** Today, I got stuck with the switch and date range as I am still understanding the codes.
+Had a hard grasp on how things are connected.

+**Thoughts:** This challenge is making me uncomfortable but this is the only way that I can learn it.
+So, I will tackle the problem again tomorrow.
+I hope it will stick and solve it as soon as possible.

+---